Joohansson/NanoNodeGraphics/README.md

 You can change how often it updates the charts with "update_every = 5".
 Change where in the advanced dashboard it show up with "priority = 1000" or change what charts that should be visible with "ORDER". **This file will be overwritten if you follow the update procedure below.** [More Info](https://github.com/netdata/netdata/tree/master/collectors/plugins.d)

-After configuring plugin you need to restart netdata and wait approx 15sec: `sudo systemctl restart netdata.service`
+After configuring plugin you need to restart netdata and wait approx 15sec: `sudo systemctl restart netdata.service` **It might also be required to restart netdata after reboot because it starts before the nodeAPI is ready.**

 ### -Custom Dashboard
 **The dashboard** can also be configured to your own liking: `sudo nano /usr/share/netdata/web/nano.html`